gui2de/class-sandbox/README.md

-# econ490-fall22
+# econ490 sandbox repository

-Welcome to the ECON 490 repository for the Fall 2022 session!
+Welcome to the ECON 490 sandbox repository.
+You can use it to try things around and mess things up!